freistil/freistilbox-docs/source/advanced_usage/caching_opt.md

+---
+title: How you can optimise caching efficiency
 status: published
 zendesk-id: 37747137

-# How you can optimise caching efficiency
+---

 **Caching is the key to optimum website performance.
 This article describes how you can make sure that your website uses the freistilbox cache servers as efficient as possible.**